 2. Straight arm kickback

 To really isolate your lats you can use an incline weight bench for this next exercise.
 Bent-over is the other alternative.
 You will also need some type of resistance.
-To do an incline bench straight arm kickback with two dumbbells take the following steps:

 - Put the incline bench at about a 45-angle degree.
 Grab 2 dumbbells of the same weight.
 Lie down with your front on the weight bench.
 Let your arms hang down for now.